Backend Security: Beyond the Basics

 Final Thoughts

-Security isn't a feature - it's a requirement.
+Security is not a feature.
+It is a mandatory thing.
 Start with these basics and keep learning.
-The threats keep evolving, and so should your security practices.
+Threats keep changing, so your security practices should also change.

-Got any security tips or horror stories?
-Let's chat on Twitter.
-I'm always looking to learn more about keeping our apps secure.
+Got any security tips or scary stories?
+Message me on Twitter.
+Always ready to learn more about keeping apps secure.